Hackers hit websites of Danish central bank, other banks | Technology

 Access to the websites of seven private banks was briefly restricted on Tuesday after the DDoS attack on Bankdata, a company spokesperson said.
 The banks included two of Denmark's largest, Jyske Bank and Sydbank, he said.

 Sydbank confirmed on its Facebook page that access to its website had been restricted on Tuesday.
-Jyske was not immediately available to comment.
+A Jyske spokesperson confirmed some customers had experienced problems accessing its website on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)